Deterministic and Stochastic Fixed-time Stability of Discrete-time Autonomous Systems: Introduction

 This paper is organized as follows.
-Section 2 describes the fixed-time stability of DT systems.
-The sensitivity to perturbation for fixed-time stable DT systems is analyzed in Section 3.
-Section 4 represents the verification of the introduced method through an illustrative example along with simulation results. \textbf{Notations:} In this paper, the following notations are employed. $\mathbb{R}$, $\mathbb{Z}$, and $\mathbb{N}^+$, respectively, show the set of real, integer and natural numbers except zero. $\Arrowvert . \Arrowvert$ is used to denote induced 2-norm for matrices and the Euclidean norm for vectors.
-The trace of a matrix $A$ is indicated with $tr(A)$. $|.|$ denotes the absolute value of any scalar $x$. $\lfloor . \rfloor: \Real \mapsto \mathbb{Z} $ is the floor function. $\Delta(.)$ is the DT difference operator such that for function $V(k)$, $\Delta V(k+1)= V(k+1) - V(k)$.
+Section 2 describes the fixed-time stability of deterministic DT systems.
+The sensitivity to deterministic perturbation for fixed-time stable DT systems is analyzed in Section 3.
+Section 4 explains the fixed-time stability in probability of stochastic DT systems.
+Section 5 represents the verification of the introduced method through illustrative examples along with simulation results. \textbf{Notations:} In this paper, the following notations are employed. $\mathbb{R}$, $\mathbb{R}^+$, $\mathbb{Z}$, $\mathbb{N}^+$, and ${\mathbb{N}}$ represent, respectively, the set of real numbers, non-negative real numbers, integer numbers, natural numbers except zero, and natural numbers.
+Moreover, $\mathbb{R}^n$ represents the set of $n \times 1$ real column vectors. $\Arrowvert . \Arrowvert$ is used to denote induced 2-norm for matrices and the Euclidean norm for vectors.
+The trace of a matrix $A$ is indicated with $tr(A)$. $|.|$ denotes the absolute value of any scalar $x$. $\lfloor . \rfloor: \mathbb{R} \mapsto \mathbb{Z} $ is the floor function. $\Delta(.)$ is the DT difference operator for deterministic systems and is defined for a function $V(y(k)):\mathbb{R}^n \mapsto \mathbb{R^+}$ as $\Delta V(y(k+1))= V(y(k+1)) - V(y(k))$.